RM: This is 99% Invisible Roman Mars.

 ND: Like there is a subject and then there is meaning.
-Like there are there are themes which is different than plot.
-On some level I’m not merely trying to you know tell a historical story I’m trying to conjure it.
+Like there are themes which are different than plot.
+On some level I’m not merely trying to tell a historical story, I’m trying to conjure it.
 Trying to have it sort of like, live in the listener’s mind for a bit and then melt away.

 The papers, even some in France, said it was the marvel of the age.
 Better than the Eiffel Tower.
 That almost mundane sensation we have now of looking down from above, of moving through space.
 Up and out and down and back around.
 No one had ever felt those things before.
-And of course now we can’t really feel them again.
+And of course, now we can’t really feel them again.
 We’ve gone around too many times, we’ve looped too many loops.
 But back in 1893 you could pay your $0.50 and climb into a car right after sunset, during the golden hour and experience something entirely new.
 You could rise up above the World’s Fair where down below Americans were eating hamburgers for the first time.
 Where Buffalo Bill, and Frederick Douglass, and Mark Twain were sightseeing.
 Where entire villages from Egypt and Algeria had been brought and reconstructed.
 Where people heard ragtime for the first time.
 Saw hula dancers, and belly dancers.
-You can come back come back to Earth and walkout, and be among the first people in human history walk around at night, with lights on.
-But fairs end, and they shut down.
-They pack up and leave, and the ferris wheel did too.
-They moved it up to a different Park in the north side of the city.
-And after a while, the novelty was gone, and the ferris wheel became just a ferris wheel, and they tore it down.
+You can come back to Earth and walk out, and be among the first people in human history walk around at night, with lights on.
+But fairs end and they shut down.
+They pack up and leave, and the Ferris wheel did too.
+They moved it up to a different park in the north side of the city.
+And after a while, the novelty was gone, and the Ferris wheel became just a Ferris wheel, and they tore it down.
 The salvage company bought it for eight grand, blew it up with dynamite and sold the pieces for scrap.